KNKalinin/hotel-cancellations-lstm/README.md

 ![arima-model.png](arima-model.png)

-The following is a plot of the predicted versus actual cancellation values:
+Here is a plot of the predicted versus actual cancellation values:

 ![test-vs-predicted.png](test-vs-predicted.png)